- Online learning and 1.5hrs in class

 The practical session includes 1.5 hours of demonstration, practise and assessment of skills including the confirmation of knowledge gained in the online learning.
 Participants must respond to an anaphylactic emergency, develop an anaphylaxis communication plan and individual management plan.

 On successful completion of all assessments participants will receive a nationally accredited Statement of Attainment.

 Participants who may require additional support to complete this course are encouraged to call the Contact Centre to discuss available options.

 This course has a minimum entry requirement.
-As a participant you must have Language, Literacy and Numeracy (LLN) competencies equivalent to the Australian Core Skills Framework Level 2.
-Participants must complete a LLN assessment quiz with 5 questions to ensure they can complete 22300VIC Course in First Aid Management of Anaphylaxis and to establish if further support services are required.
+As a participant, you must have Language, Literacy and Numeracy (LLN) competencies equivalent to the Australian Core Skills Framework Level 2.
+Participants must complete the LLN assessment quiz with 5 questions (located within the first module of this course) to ensure they can complete 22300VIC Course in First Aid Management of Anaphylaxis and to establish if further support services are required.

 In addition, it is recommended that entrants have current competency in HLTAID001 Cardiopulmonary Resuscitation (CPR).

 - HLTAID006 - Provide advanced first aid